Killer Fish

-Killer Fish is a horror film directed by Antonio Margheriti.
+Killer Fish is a 1979 Italian-American-British-French-Brazilian horror film directed by Antonio Margheriti.

 Plot

 The mastermind behind a precision theft of priceless emeralds decides to hide the jewels at the bottom of a reservoir he has secretly stocked with savage deadly piranha.
 Retrieving the gems turns out to be a caper in itself since the group is now torn by suspicion and jealousy.
 Several gang members try to recover the loot on their own, only to become screaming victims of the insatiable horde of killer fish.
 The treasure is down there just waiting to be brought up.
 To get them, everyone must face the inescapable terror of thousands of man-eating creatures.

-At the center of it all is Mugsy, the grizzled leader of the gang, whose iron grip on his crew begins to crack as paranoia sets in.
-Among the unlikely treasure hunters is Tricia Petmeplease, a weary schoolteacher who joined the scheme hoping that the emeralds would buy her early retirement.
-But her quiet demeanor masks a fierce determination, and she may be more dangerous than any gangster when cornered.
-Meanwhile, Matt Mal, a brilliant scientist with enviably gorgeous hair, sees the emeralds as less important than the monstrous ecological disaster festering below the surface.
-He’s desperate to devise a way to eradicate the ravenous piranhas before they spread beyond the reservoir and into the river system.

-Greed, survival, and science collide in a bloody battle where the line between ally and enemy blurs.
-The question isn’t just who will claim the emeralds—but who will escape the water alive.